SportLinks/sportlinks-native/README.md

-Native version of SportLinks using Reac-Native framework.
+Native version of SportsLinks using Reac Native framework.